-Use the different pop up formats available to you in order to craft the most appropriate display possible.
+Use different pop up formats to craft the most appropriate display possible.
 For instance, classic pop ups (a box or full-screen pop up) would be ideal for a welcome campaign or exit intent.
 Spin to win displays, like the one below from Mountain Crest Gardens, are also a fun way to gamify a welcome campaign and start things off on an exciting note.

 Fly-outs, on the other hand, are boxes that pop up from the corner of the page, and are best used for cross-selling or upselling while a visitor is browsing through a product page.
 This example from Piccolina is great because it targets viewers looking at their Ruth Bader Ginsburg Tee with a similar product – their RBG art print.